-- (1) In reducing for small businesses the level or types of bonding normally required, the Chief Procurement Officer should take precautions to ensure that the government and any third parties will be adequately protected. - (2) Where federal assistance or contract requirements are stricter with regard to procurement from small and disadvantaged businesses than the procedures set forth in Section 11-202 (Mandatory Duties of the Chief Procurement Officer) and Section 11-203 (Discretionary Duties of the Chief Procurement Officer), Section 11-301 (Compliance with Federal Requirements) mandates that the Chief Procurement Officer comply with those requirements when expending such funds.
+(2) Where federal assistance or contract requirements are stricter with regard to procurement from small and disadvantaged businesses than the procedures set forth in Section 11-102 (Mandatory Duties of the Chief Procurement Officer) and Section 11-203 (Discretionary Duties of the Chief Procurement Officer), Section 11-201 (Compliance with Federal Requirements) mandates that the Chief Procurement Officer comply with those requirements when expending such funds.

-§11-204 Business Assistance Offices.
+§11-104 Business Assistance Offices.

-The Chief Procurement Officer may establish, as such officer may deem appropriate, business assistance offices throughout the [State] to assist in carrying out the provisions of this Part.
+The Chief Procurement Officer may establish, as such officer may deem appropriate, business assistance offices throughout the